LEAD INSPECTIONS

 -

-Although children are primarily at risk, lead poisoning is also dangerous for adults.
-Signs and symptoms in adults might include:
+Although children are primarily at risk, lead poisoning can also have serious consequences for adults.
+Symptoms in adults might include:

 -